VerifiedXBlockchain/VerifiedX-Docs/docs/integration/address-creation.md

   `18e14a7b6a307f426a94f8114701e7c8e774e7f9a47e2c2035db29a206321725`

 1. Take the corresponding public key generated with it and add '04' hex identifier.
-RBX private keys are created from Ecdsa multiplication of `(curve.G, secret, curve.N, curve.A, curve.P)`.
+VFX private keys are created from Ecdsa multiplication of `(curve.G, secret, curve.N, curve.A, curve.P)`.
 In code it appears as
     this: